MISSION and VISION

 Creative Hope International pursues a model to help at-risk individuals discover beauty and hope in Christ through arts education.
 We believe when people come together to create they not only find joy and healing, but also find value in gathering together.
 By building a stronger community they will be able to better resist possible dangers.

 "No matter the impetus, communities are not defenseless in the fight against human trafficking.
 They are a powerful part of the solution."

 - 2018 Trafficking in Persons Report

 We believe in God’s love: that God is orchestrating a story of redemption for everything that is distorted.
 The broken systems and hurting people in our world are being redeemed through the God’s love.
 The redemption continues through people who follow Him because of the Spirit of God who is active in our natural experience.
 And the redemption story will conclude with glorious peace and rejoicing once the distortion is ultimately rectified by God.
-‘He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away…’ -Rev 20:4

-Our 3 endeavors:
+Our 3 approaches:

 Creative Arts Camps - Restorative

 Every year, we help facilitate creative arts camps throughout Asia with several organizations who are passionate for justice and restoration.
 Together we make music, choreograph dances, create visual art, and produce dramas to help individuals at these organizations to access personal creativity and encounter God.

 We are a catalyst for local schools serving at-risk communities who want to pioneer long-term arts programs and integrate creative arts into their holistic educational curriculum.
 We visit schools to build creative momentum in the school community in order to establish music programs (in addition to their current classes).
 Along the way, we continue to provide resources and logistical support when needed and enrich the program by sponsoring teachers to receive further training and connecting them to local artists.